 I don't copy and paste purchased filters on your photos and will take time to select and edit each image in your gallery.
 Even though I take the time to do this, I stay within industry standards when delivering your photos.
 My portrait session photos are delivered within 5 days of your photo selection.
 Typically, the turnaround time is about 2 weeks for my one to two-hour session (engagement, couples, formals).
-For my wedding collections, the typical turnaround time is 6-8 weeks.
+For my wedding collections, the typical turnaround time is approximately 6-8 weeks.
 I know the 6-8 week timeline can feel long to see your wedding photos, so I always edit a few sneak peeks 48 hours after your wedding day that you can enjoy right away!
 I have ALWAYS delivered my weddings within this time frame.
 Trust me, I want you to have your photos as much as you do.
 I've kept a perfect wedding gallery delivery record so far and I plan on keeping it this way.

 Do you do other editing styles?

 There are SO many editing styles when it comes to photography.
-You have light and airy, pastels, browns, dark and moody….I like to think of my editing style as vibrant and warm.
+You have light and airy, pastels, browns, dark and moody….I like to think of my editing style as vibrant yet preserving natural skin tones.
 Personally, I believe it's timeless and won't age in a generation.
 As an established photographer, I've developed a consistent editing style that I stick to.
 I encourage clients to choose a photographer they not only vibe with but who will edit their photos in a way they want to see their memories preserved.